 Who is la Befana?

 La Befana (la = the) is an old witch who flies around Italy on the Eve of Epiphany (January 5th) bringing sweets and gifts to good children and coal, onion and garlic to naughty children.
+In exchange, many families leave her a glass of wine and a plate of sausages and broccoli.
+(It seems that she doesn’t have the sweet tooth of Santa Claus!)

 La Befana porta regali ai bambini buoni e carbone ai bambini cattivi.